nematollahsaeidi/Object-Detection-and-Retrieval-System/README.md

 # Object Detection and Retrieval System

 This repository contains a Flask-based web application designed for detecting objects in images and retrieving visually similar images from a dataset using advanced deep learning and computer vision techniques.
+This project was implemented in 2020-2021.

 ## Features